MattDierick/RTD-NGINX-App-Protect-UDF/source/class2/module3/module3.rst

 Unlike ``signatures``, Threat Campaign provides with ``ruleset``.
 A signature uses patterns and keywords like ``' or`` or ``1=1``.
 Threat Campaign uses ``rules`` that match perfectly an attack detected by our Threat Intelligence team.

+.. note :: The App Protect installation does not come with a built-in Threat campaigns package like Attack Signatures.
+Threat campaigns Updates are released periodically whenever new campaigns and vectors are discovered, so you might want to update your Threat campaigns from time to time.
+You can upgrade the Threat campaigns by updating the package any time after installing App Protect.
+We recommend you upgrade to the latest Threat campaigns version right after installing App Protect.

 For instance, if we notice a hacker managed to enter into our Struts2 system, we will do forensics and analyse the packet that used the breach.
 Then, this team creates the ``rule`` for this request.
 A ``rule`` **can** contains all the HTTP L7 payload (headers, cookies, payload ...)